nkeeline/Keemap-Blender-Rig-ReTargeting-Addon/README.md

 **Number of Samples**: This will be the number of frames in the timeline to transfer.
 This is timeline units so if you put a start from of 10 and a number of samples of 20, then the transfer will start at frame 10 and continue until it gets to 30.

-**Mouth KeyFrame Number**: this is the number of frames to wait between each keyframe. so in the previous example with a start frame of 10 and a number of samples of 20 and a Keyframe number of 5 you will get a transfer and keyframe at 10,15,20,25 and 30.
+**KeyFrame Number**: this is the number of frames to wait between each keyframe. so in the previous example with a start frame of 10 and a number of samples of 20 and a Keyframe number of 5 you will get a transfer and keyframe at 10,15,20,25 and 30.

 **Source Rig Name**: Place the Name of the armature that is already keyframed with the animation you wish to transfer.